brianhouse/ART212/projects/2_poetic_sensors/guide.md

 #### <a name="range"></a> Range

 Ultrasonic range finder!
 Detects if something is in front of it, from 6 inches to about 20 feet, at a resolution of about an inch.
+Use A2, A3, A4.

 Product: https://www.adafruit.com/product/172